transferwise/formatting/README.md

 ## Developing

-As usual, `yarn install` to install dependencies.
+As usual, `yarn install --frozen-lockfile` to install dependencies.
 Then, use `yarn test:watch` to work with live-reloading tests or `yarn dev` for live-reloading type checking.